Ka945 is a New Zealand built steam locomotive, used in the North Island by New Zealand Railways for both express passenger and heavy freight service.

 By October 1984 the locomotive was in a very stripped down condition for what was expected to be a 5 year overhaul.
 At that time NZR was planning a steam event to mark the centenary of the start of construction of the last link in the Main Trunk through the "King Country" and Steam Inc. was approached to see if we were interested in having Ka945 take part.
 Needless to say, we were, but only had six months to restore the locomotive to working order to meet the deadline of Easter 1985.

-After much hard work and many late nights the locomotive, accompanied by Ja1250 from the Glenbrook Vintage Railway, and the societies combined vintage carriages worked the triumphal Centennial Special from Auckland to Wellington on 13th & 14th April 1985 and returned to Auckland the following week-end.
+After much hard work and many late nights the locomotive, accompanied by Ja1250 from the Glenbrook Vintage Railway, and the societies combined vintage carriages worked the triumphal Centennial Special steam train from Auckland to Wellington on 13th & 14th April 1985 and returned to Auckland the following week-end.
 Although officially a "one-off" operation, this train proved to be the start of the return of steam to the main lines in New Zealand.
 Steam Inc. was subsequently awarded the A & G Price restoration award for this locomotive.

 Ka945-Ja1250-Porewa-1985

-Ka945 leads Ja1250 Porewa April 1985
+Ka945 leads Ja1250 Porewa April 1985.
+Photo John Bovis

-Ka945 has since run many excursions and charters throughout the country and is very popular with rail fans and the general public alike.
+Ka945 has since run many rail excursions and charters throughout the country and is very popular with rail fans and the general public alike.

 mangaweka-heritage-train

-945 at Mangaweka
+945 at Mangaweka working a steam excursion train.

 It has, over the years, achieved many places in the rail history books and created many 'firsts'.